DIY Sugar Scrub with Tallow

 • Sugar – Regular granulated sugar works great, however, you can substitute brown sugar if you prefer a gentler scrub.

-• Essential oil – I used frankincense essential oil in this DIY, but you can use your favorite skin-safe essential oil or essential oil blend.
-You can also leave it out all together for unscented body butter.
+• Essential oil – I used frankincense essential oil, but you can use your favorite skin-safe essential oil or essential oil blend.
+You can also leave it out all together for unscented scrub.

 Step-By-Step Instructions